shakacode/react_on_rails/docs/tutorial.md

-# Tutorial for React on Rails
+# React on Rails Basic Tutorial

 This tutorial setups up a new Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.